LGBTQIA+ Therapy in Salt Lake City & Online Across Utah

 When This Feels Like the Right Fit

-This may be a good fit if you are looking for a therapist who is clearly affirming of LGBTQIA+ identities, and a space where you do not have to explain or who you are.
+This may be a good fit if you are looking for a therapist who is clearly affirming of LGBTQIA+ identities and offers a space where you do not have to explain or defend who you are.

-It may also resonate if you tend to think deeply but still feel stuck in certain patterns, or are navigating identity, relationships, or life transitions.
+It may also resonate if you tend to think deeply but still feel stuck in certain patterns, or if you are navigating identity, relationships, perfectionism, life transitions, or the impact of environments that have not always felt affirming or emotionally safe.

-Many people are looking for something more thoughtful and less surface-level.
+Many people who reach out are looking for something thoughtful, relational, and less surface-level.

 Experience Working with Gay Men